SentryXSI/HomeFront/README.md

-# HomeFront

 ![NinjaSentry HomeFront](public/assets/img/logo/ninjasentry-homefront-logo.png)

-Minimal localhost server frontend / admin control panel

 ### WHAT ?

 HomeFront is designed to be the default homepage website for your web browser.

+### WHY ?

+HomeFront provides fast access to the tools you need to get the job done.

 #### Components